./

 Meet Issy

-Issy Stuart is working at the Centre for Landscape Regeneration (CLR) and Cairngorms Connect to understand peatlands health in the Scottish Cairngorms.
+Issy Stuart is working at the Centre for Landscape Regeneration (CLR) to understand peatlands health in the Scottish Cairngorms.

-The CLR is a £10 million British countryside restoration project, working in the Cambridgeshire Fenlands, the Lake District and the Scottish Cairngorms.
-A continuing partnership between Cambridge Zero and the CLR has welcomed seven project assistants to assist with their projects in the Fenlands and Cairngorms.
+The CLR is a £10 million research project, working in the Cambridgeshire Fens, the Lake District and the Scottish Cairngorms.
+The project seeks to provide knowledge and tools to regenerate the British countryside using cost-effective nature-based solutions that harness the power of ecosystems to provide broad societal benefits including biodiversity recovery as well as climate mitigation and adaptation.
+A continuing partnership between Cambridge Zero and the CLR has welcomed seven project assistants to assist with their projects in the Fens and Cairngorms.

 Peatlands, sometimes described as the UK's rainforests due to their ecological richness and rarity, provide important nesting sites for many birds and habitats for rare insects and plants.